OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

   ID USER     GROUP    NAME                    DATASTORE     SIZE TYPE PER STAT RVMS 2 oneadmin oneadmin nginx_market            default      1024M OS    No rdy     0

-The final step will be adding a network interface to the template just created (3 in our example), by adding to it:
+The final step will be adding a network interface to the template just created (3 in our example):

 .. prompt:: bash $ auto